OUR EMPLOYEES

 Shadowing a Seasoned Staff Member

-Once a prospect is officially hired, they shadow a seasoned staff member on their pet care visits to get a sense as to what the day-to-day job looks like.
-This helps give them real-world context for the New Staff Member training they are about to receive.
+When a prospect is hired, they first shadow a seasoned staff member on their pet care visits.
+This allows them to get a sense as to what the day-to-day job looks like.
+This also helps give them real-world context for the New Staff Member training they are about to receive.

 New Staff Member Training

-The new Park Cities Pet Sitter staff member undergoes training on our Policies and Procedures, our scheduling system, our email and voice mail systems, and on animal behavior prior to being assigned their first “solo” client visit.
+A new Park Cities Pet Sitter team member undergoes training in a number of areas prior to being assigned their first “solo” client visit.
+Training topics include: Policies and Procedures, our scheduling system, our email and communication systems, and animal behavior.

 Our Pet Sitters are Employees